strimzi/proposals/050-unidirectional-topic-operator.md

 That is, it will reconcile changes to a `KafkaTopic` resource both to _and from_ a Kafka cluster.
 The bidirectionality means applications and users can continue to use Kafka-native APIs (such as the `Admin` client) and tooling (e.g. the scripts provided by Apache Kafka) as required.
 The KafkaTopic's spec will be updated by the operator to reflect those changes.

-Usually in the Strimzi community often abbreviates the topic operator as TO, but in this document we will refer to the existing bidirectional topic operator as the BTO, and the proposed unidirectional topic operator as the UTO.
+Usually the Strimzi community often abbreviates the topic operator as TO, but in this document we will refer to the existing bidirectional topic operator as the BTO, and the proposed unidirectional topic operator as the UTO.

 The BTO makes use of ZooKeeper znode watches to know about changes to topic state within the Kafka cluster.